Biography

 Chuck N. Baker is a multi-talented communicator who is equally at home in several fields of journalism.

-The founder and editor of what has become Nevada's popular military veterans publication, Baker served in numerous editorial positions at some of the top media companies in Las Vegas.
-Most recently he invested three years as the editor of the suburban Boulder City News.
+The founder and former editor of what has become Nevada's popular military veterans publication, Baker served in numerous editorial positions at some of the top media companies in Las Vegas.
+Most recently he invested 14 years as the editor and publisher of the Veterans Reporter newspaper.
+Prior to that, he was the editor of the suburban Boulder City News.
 From 1989 through 1994 he was the Real Estate Editor of the Las Vegas Review Journal.
 He also served as a commentator for a top-rated real estate show on KNXT-TV Channel 13; and was a news reporter and anchor on Las Vegas ONE all-news television.
 For many years he produced and hosted radio shows on KNUU-AM and KKVV-AM in Las Vegas.
 He currently hosts shows on KLAV-AM and is an active freelance contributor to numerous local, national and international publications.

 While serving in the U.S. Army, Baker was an editor and writer for the post newspaper at Fort Riley, Kansas.
 He later served in combat in Vietnam with the 1st Infantry Division where he received the Combat Infantryman's Badge and the Purple Heart, as well as a promotion to the rank of Specialist Four.